 3.5 Cross-institutional collaborative programming identify programmatic gaps and opportunities for collaboration.
 Advisory working group establishes cross-institutional programs to address gaps; may require an audit of existing programs funded by BioDistrict.
 Continue to support institutions in expanding workforce, resident, and student programming; advocate for state or private funding to support.
 3.6 Community engagement strategy group, develop a work plan, and develop a broader community engagement strategy. t Refine strategy as plans are executed and update communications, improving transparency and information sharing.
 Continue to refine community engagement strategy as needs evolve and establish metrics to measure impact.
-3.7 Workforce development programming t e Create forum partners to collaborate towards an enhanced workforce development strategy.
+3.7 Workforce development programming Create forum partners to collaborate towards an enhanced workforce development strategy.
 Fund a joint, multi-institutional audit of existing and planned educational and career pathways to assess gaps in the talent pipeline.
 Serve core job creation function within the BioDistrict as go-to recruitment and job training resource for biosciences and allied industries.
-3.8 Regional growth and business attraction k ā r Audit existing marketing and business attraction efforts across partners to develop a regional business attraction strategy.
+3.8 Regional growth and business attraction Audit existing marketing and business attraction efforts across partners to develop a regional business attraction strategy.
 Advisory working group provides recommendations to the Board to approve the strategy, including goals and tactics to achieve, partner roles and responsibilities, and proposed sources of funds for execution.
 Operational staff to create a detailed regional economic strategy to be revised annually to meet evolving needs of the BioDistrict.

-• Pre-Startup Startup Stabilization Long-Term First 45 days 46 days - Year 1 Year 2 - 3 Year 3+ Adopt Strategic Plan Install interim operating entity to oversee governance and decision-making for first 12-18 months Extend CEA with NOLABA to continue to support operations for 12-18 months Consider interim BioDistrict needs (roles may be filled with third-party consultants, initially) Secure legal counsel, communications and public affairs support, and interim operational support to execute priority items Create and adopt a business plan Adopt decision-making/approvals process Develop operational and capital budgets Advise on initial real estate goals and strategies for the district Establish and facilitate advisory working groups with clear and actionable objectives Issue RFPs to support the creation of foundational district-wide plans Formalize permanent operating entity Transition from interim to permanent governance and team structure Conduct Board membership due diligence and recruitment Formalize board bylaws and governing documents Formalize operating entity's relationship with the Board to maintain legislative/ CEA requirements Consider permanent full-time support positions Hire priority positions to lead strategic efforts moving forward Consider establishing nonprofit entity for long-term governance, operations, and implementation Develop an accountability system to track metrics and district impact Promote transparency in how the BioDistrict interacts with stakeholders and community Refine and build relationships with other key organizations and institutions and clearly define roles in advancing the BioDistrict's vision Ensure the BioDistrict staff and board reflect the institutions and community that the district serves
+• - 14 Pre-Startup Startup Stabilization Long-Term - /// First 100 days 100 days - Year 1 Year 2 - 3 Year 3+ entity to oversee governance and decision-making for first 12-18 months Extend CEA with NOLABA to continue to support operations for 12-18 months Consider interim BioDistrict needs (roles may be filled with third-party consultants, initially) Create and adopt a business plan Adopt decision-making/approvals process Develop operational and capital budgets Advise on initial real estate goals and strategies for the district Establish and facilitate advisory working groups with clear and actionable objectives Issue RFPs to support the creation of foundational district-wide plans Formalize permanent operating entity Transition from interim to permanent governance and team structure Conduct Board membership due diligence and recruitment Formalize board bylaws and governing documents Formalize operating entity's relationship with the Board to maintain legislative/ CEA requirements Consider permanent full-time support positions Hire priority positions to lead strategic efforts moving forward Consider establishing nonprofit entity for long-term governance, operations, and implementation Develop an accountability system to track metrics and district impact Promote transparency in how the BioDistrict interacts with stakeholders and community Refine and build relationships with other key organizations and institutions and clearly define roles in advancing the BioDistrict's vision Ensure the BioDistrict staff and board reflect the institutions and community that the district serves